teatyped/horiseon-inc/README.md

 # Code Refactor Starter Code

+#Contributors : Khai Truong

-#Website overview
+Website overview
-Horiseon social solution services, site will give a general overview of the services offered from horiseon.
+-Horiseon social solution services, site will give a general overview of the services offered from horiseon.

 Scope of project
 -refactor code to meet the standards of accessibility